layters/testshop/README.md

 __Disclaimer: This is an experimental/hobbyist project that is not ready for production use.
 Use at your own risk.__
+__The neroshop team is comprised of a single developer that operates independently and is not affiliated, associated, authorized, endorsed by, or in any way officially connected with the Monero project, Monero team or any other organization.__

 ## Table of contents
 <!-- - [The history behind neroshop](#about)-->